tc39/proposal-ses/README.md

 realm.
 However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for SES.
 Even when run in a web browser, the SES environment, having no host specific globals, must be considered a non-browser environment.
-Note that some post-ES2015 APIs proposed for Annex B, such as the [`RegExp` statics](https://github.com/claudepache/es-regexp-legacy-static-properties) and the
+Some post-ES2015 APIs proposed for Annex B, such as the [`RegExp` statics](https://github.com/claudepache/es-regexp-legacy-static-properties) and the
 [`Error.prototype.stack` accessor property](https://mail.mozilla.org/pipermail/es-discuss/2016-February/045579.html),